 There are also some built-in limits that arise out of the basic nature of serverless computing.
 For instance, it may be difficult or impossible to use most monitoring tools with serverless functions, since you typically have no access to the function’s container or container-management system.
 Debugging and performance analysis may thus be restricted to fairly primitive or indirect methods.
 Speed and response time can also be uneven; these limits, along with the constraints on size, memory, and duration, are likely to limit its use in situations where performance is important.

 The list of things that containers can do better than serverless functions is probably too long and detailed to present in a single article.
 What we’ll do here is simply point out some of the main areas where serverless functions cannot and should not be expected to replace container-based applications.

-Container-based deployment gives you full control over both the individual containers and the overall container system, as well as the virtualized infrastructure on which it runs.
+Container-based deployment gives you full control over the individual containers, the overall container system, and the virtualized infrastructure on which it runs.
 This allows you to set policies, allocate and manage resources, have fine-grained control over security, and make full use of container-management and migration services.
 With serverless computing, on the other hand, you have no choice but to rely on the kindness of strangers.

 With full control over the container environment comes full power to look at what goes on both inside and outside of containers.
 This allows effective, comprehensive debugging and testing using a full range of resources, as well as in-depth performance monitoring at all levels.

 You can identify and analyze performance problems, as well as fine-tune performance on a microservice-by-microservice basis to meet the specific performance needs of your system.
 Monitoring access at the system, container-management, and container levels also makes it possible to implement full analytics at all of these levels, with drill-down.